BjornRuud/BRCoreDataKit/README.md

 # BRCoreDataKit

-A minimalistic CoreData stack for iOS and OS X, and an assortment of categories that make life with CoreData easier.
+A minimalistic Core Data stack for iOS, and an assortment of categories that make life with Core Data easier.

 ## Usage